image by Khara Woods (unsplash n4Lw7zArIk)

-I’m intrigued by Thoughtbot’s Trajectory but haven’t had the urge or need to play with it yet.
+I’m intrigued by Thoughtbot’s Trajectory (dead) but haven’t had the urge or need to play with it yet.

 We operate a central ‘business’ dropbox account and share specific directories to team members individual dropboxes.

-It’s rare that you come accross a revolutionary product, but Intercom seems to be it.
+It’s rare that you come across a revolutionary product, but Intercom seems to be it.
 It tracks your users engagement with your site and also allows you to have an on-site asynchronous chat with individuals or make an announcement to everyone on the site.